-The Council has a new strategic plan known as Vision 2025, covering the period April 2020 to March 2025.
-This shared vision for the city retains the same key vision statement "Together let's deliver Lincoln's ambitious future", but now includes an additional aspiration of "Let's address the challenge of climate change".
+Our strategic plan known as Vision 2025, covers the period April 2020 to March 2025.
+This shared vision for the city is based on a key vision statement "Together let's deliver Lincoln's ambitious future" and includes five strategic priority areas.